TekisasuEngine/.github/profile/README.md

 ## Who is this for?
 Where can I join the Tekisasu community?

 Tekisasu Engine is primarily developed for video games being developed by Tekisasu.
+We do NOT envision Tekisasu Engine to be a community project.
 While we will make the releases available to the public, it is not meant for public use.

 If you're looking for an excellent game development community, be sure to check out the new [Blazium](https://blazium.app/)